 But if you did, find an ultrasound that gives live data of decibel levels.
 That way, you’ll have a guide on how much grease to apply to the bearings.

 These tips are beyond optional.
 They can be crucial to your skateboard’s performance and lifespan.
-So, try to consider these as you progress your skateboard maintenance skills.
+So, try to consider these as you progress with your skateboard maintenance skills.

 Caring for your skateboard is a habit.
 And the more you do these things, the more you understand the tendencies of skateboards and their parts.
 So, you’ll know what needs repair, maintenance, or replacement.

-Like knowing how to lube skateboard bearings and wheels, other protective measures done with your skateboards should have sufficient reference.
+Like knowing how to lube skateboard bearings and wheels, other protective measures done with your skateboards should have a sufficient reference.

 And from this tutorial, I hope you keep the tips I have shared with you to advance your skill in this aspect.